tasosalvas/spdiu/doc/api.md

 You might want to use this option if you're importing more collections from your local tasks, as it will allow you to structure them just the way you want them.

-The Invoke [namespace](https://docs.pyinvoke.org/en/stable/concepts/namespaces.html) documentation can help you take full advantage of this, and [SPDIU's tasks.py](../tasks.py) should serve as a good working example.
+The Invoke [namespace](https://docs.pyinvoke.org/en/stable/concepts/namespaces.html) documentation can help you take full advantage of this, and [SpdIU's tasks.py](../tasks.py) should serve as a good working example.

 # Accessing CLI arguments